sakaiproject/sakai/basiclti/docs/sakai_lti_portlet.md

 Architecture and Hacking
 ========================

-The Basic LTI approach is quite simple – to launch the tool, the LMS creates a form with the LMS data, uses OAuth to sign the form data and posting URL, and the OAuth parameters are added to the form.
+The LTI approach is quite simple – to launch the tool, the LMS creates a form with the LMS data, uses OAuth to sign the form data and posting URL, and the OAuth parameters are added to the form.
 The form is then sent to the browser and looks as follows: